-This sets out how SimpleMed uses and protects any information that you give us when you use this website.
+This sets out how SimpleMed and its partners use and protect any information that you give us when you use this website.

 We are committed to ensuring that your privacy is protected.
 Should we ask you to use any information by which you can be identified, it will always be used in accordance with this privacy statement.